Trump plan would cut food aid for over 35,000 Minnesotans

 Lipps said the cuts would save an estimated $2.5 billion annually.
 That’s less than one half of 1 percent of the federal budget in fiscal year 2019.
 It’s about one-fifth the cost of a single Navy Ford class aircraft carrier.

-The food stamps cuts do nothing to remove low-income people’s needs for food, said Colleen Moriarty, executive director of the St. Paul-based nonprofit Hunger Solutions.
+The food stamp cuts do nothing to remove low-income people’s needs for food, said Colleen Moriarty, executive director of the St. Paul-based nonprofit Hunger Solutions.

 People who’d lose their food stamps will just fall back into the already-strapped charity system and depend more on food shelves and feeding programs, she said.